haniffalab/FCA_bone_marrow/README.md

 # FCA_bone_marrow

-This repository contains all analysis scripts used to explore single cell datasets for: Jardine and Webb et al., 2020, Emergent haematopoiesis in the human fetal bone marrow (manuscript not submitted).
+This repository contains all analysis scripts used to explore single cell datasets for: Jardine and Webb et al., 2020, "Emergent haematopoiesis in the human fetal bone marrow" (manuscript not submitted).

 ## Datasets